jrudenstam/expandables-js/readme.md

 # Expandables JS
 To expand boxes by changing their height.
 Works with CSS-transforms and nested expandboxes.
+I use this for expandable navigation (the one where you click an hamburger to see the menu) and expandable content boxes.

 ## Usage
 The module expects a couple of classes to be used on every expand box.
 The wrapper <code>.expand-box</code> wich will normally wrap even the toggle button.
 The <code>.expandable</code> wich is the element that will have it´s height set.
 The <code>.inner</code> wich needs to be just below <code>.expandable</code> to give the correct height.
 The <code>.toggle-visibility</code> on the element that is used to expand/contract.